Workshop – R for Machine Learning: A Hands-On Introduction

 - Preparing data with R, including splitting, resampling and variable creation

-- Developing predictive models with R, including the use of these machine learning methods: decision trees, support vector machines and ensemble methods
+- Developing predictive models with R, including the use of these machine learning methods: decision trees, ensemble methods, and others.

 - Visualization: Exploratory Data Analysis (EDA), and tools that persuade